JuliaLabs/Cassette.jl/docs/Cassette.md

 # What is Cassette?

-Cassette is a Julia package that provides a just-in-time (JIT) IR pass injection mechanism, or **overdubbing mechanism**, that interleaves external context-specific code transformations with Julia's normal JIT-compilation cycle.
+Cassette is a Julia package that provides a just-in-time (JIT) IR pass injection mechanism, or **overdubbing mechanism**, that can be used to interleave external code transformations with Julia's normal JIT-compilation cycle.
 On top of this overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
 This framework enables users to define new "contexts" that overlay normal Julia methods, which can be dispatched on using Julia's existing operator-overloading syntax.
 Using its overdubbing mechanism, Cassette can instrument context-unaware Julia code with contextually defined behaviors, enabling granular method interception and metadata propagation within "black-box" user code.

 Downstream applications for Cassette include automatic differentiation, interval constraint programming, dynamic code analysis (e.g. profiling, `rr`-style debugging, etc.), JIT